Bandz a Make Her Dance

-"Bandz a Make Her Dance" is a song by American hip hop recording artist Juicy J. It was released on September 11, 2012, as the lead single from his third studio album Stay Trippy (2013).
-The song, produced by Mike WiLL Made It and co-produced by J-Bo, features guest appearances from fellow American rappers Lil Wayne and 2 Chainz.
+"Bandz a Make Her Dance" is a song by American rapper Juicy J featuring fellow American rappers Lil Wayne and 2 Chainz.
+Produced by Mike WiLL Made It and co-produced by J-Bo, It was released on September 11, 2012, as the lead single from the former's third studio album Stay Trippy (2013).

 Background

-Juicy J included an audio sample of himself in the song, from his prior work with Three 6 Mafia on the song, "Mafia Niggaz".
+Juicy J included an audio sample of himself in the song, from his prior work with Three 6 Mafia on the song "Mafia Niggaz".
 The song was originally included on the bonus track version of Juicy J's mixtape Blue Dream & Lean.
 It only features himself on the song.
 The official remix was released on November 13, 2012, with guest appearances by French Montana, Wiz Khalifa, B.o.B and LoLa Monroe.